 As most of you likely already know “Artificial Intelligence,” or “A.I.” is rapidly becoming a preferred method of trading for many traders throughout the globe.
 No?
 Then surely you have heard the term “algos.”
 Brokers and Institutions are still the heavy users at the moment, using anything from “Robo-Advisors” to “Robo-traders.”
 Just last summer, the Chicago Mercantile Exchange Group closed most of it’s old-school trading pits after 167 years of operation.
 The old way of traders yelling at each other and using their hand signals to buy and sell has become outdated.
 The order process they carried out on behalf of so many has been replaced with… wait for it… artificial intelligence-based computers.

 The headlines below paint the picture.
 Whether we like it or not, A.I. has become a major player and valuable tool to the many who utilize it.
 From financial institutions and hedge funds to major companies in automotive, tech, and even social media are investing billions (with a “B”) in the power of artificial intelligence.

 Many believe a “revolution” is coming involving artificial intelligence.
 Not sure if that means a Matrix-style takeover, or…?
 Though I can’t speak on that, I will say that as a knowledgeable trader of the markets, I am genuinely impressed with A.I. technology as a tool for financial trading.

 From alert windows that find stocks with institutional grade buy/sell pressure, to social media combing and the “statistically perfect” artificial intelligence computer named “Holly” that you can trade along side, Trade Ideas has a little something for every style of trader.

-If you have questions beyond what has been covered in this Trade Ideas Review, they hold a weekly webinar with product demo/Q&A that is free and open to the public.
+If you have questions beyond what has been covered in this Trade Ideas Review, they have a Free Live Trading Room that is free and open to the public.
 I highly suggest you register.